 Kale is often called the “king of vegetables” due to its extremely high nutrient content.
 It seems that no matter what help you’re looking for when it comes to your health, kale is your answer!

-This yummy smoothie will remind you of being away on vacation and sipping a cold drink poolside, thanks its tropical ingredients: pineapple, mango, vanilla and banana.
-Tropical fruits are great for athletes as a snack prior to exercising because of their quick-acting sugars.
+This yummy smoothie will remind you of being away on vacation and sipping a cold drink poolside,\ thanks its tropical ingredients: pineapple, mango, vanilla and banana.
+Tropical fruits are great for athletes as snacks prior to exercising because of their quick-acting sugars.

 Photo: Tropical Green Smoothie / Averie Cooks